Qarj/webimblaze-server/README.md

 ## Deploy on Windows

-To get WebImblaze Server working there are additional dependecies on Python 3, Apache and mod_wsgi.
+To get WebImblaze Server working there are additional dependencies on Python 3, Apache and mod_wsgi.
 The setup is explained in the project test-results-dashboard.
 Rather than repeat the instructions here, it is no harder to actually deploy the other project.
 So do that now and the dependencies will be satisfied.